EReis0/PowerShell-Modules/readme.md

 Keep in mind that I am 100% self-taught so the way I do things might be a little different from what you're used to.
 I do welcome feedback or suggestions that would help to improve my craft.
 My goal is to get goooood, so I can assist other projects on GitHub.

-Development has always been a passion for me and when I am coding, I am in my happy place :)
+Development has always been a passion of mine and when I am coding, I am in my happy place :)

 *"Failure is success in progress." – Albert Einstein*